Koldar/pmake/pycharm/README.md

 # Installing with setuptools

-You can build and install the pacakge via:
+You can build the pacakge via:

 ```
 python setup.py bdist sdist bdist_wheel